 For purposes of this procedure, Mechanical Components include all classes (ASME and non-safety) of various types of equipment (e.g., pumps, heat exchangers, strainers, unique steel support structures for components, fabricated metal tanks, the Pressurizer for PWRs, and the Steam Generators for PWRs).
 It does not include valves, HVAC equipment, pipe supports, or the reactor vessel.

-incorporates by reference the ASME BPV Code and OM Code with specific limitations and modifications.
+NUREG-0800, Standard Review Plan, Section 17.5, "Quality Assurance Program Description - Design Certification, Early Site Permit and New License Applications," ASME Boiler & Pressure Vessel Code (BPV Code), Section III, and ASME Standard NQA-1 "Quality Assurance Requirements for Nuclear Facility Applications," provide guidance concerning all phases of this procedure.
+The ASME Operation and Maintenance of Nuclear Power Plants, Division 1, “OM Code: Section IST,” (OM Code) also includes preservice and inservice testing requirements for pumps and dynamic restraints within the scope of this IP.
+The NRC regulations in Section 55a of 10 CFR Part 50 incorporates by reference the ASME BPV Code and OM Code with specific limitations and modifications.

 The regulatory basis for safety-related mechanical components is found in 10 CFR 50, Appendix B; for example, Criterion III, “Design Control,” Criterion IV, “Procurement Document Control,” and Criterion XI, “Test Control.”
 In addition, the ASME BPV Code, Section III, Parts NB, NC, and ND, and the ASME OM Code contain requirements for fabrication, installation, testing, and tagging applicable mechanical components.